KarlOfDuty/MuteBoi/README.md

 1. [Create a new bot application](https://discordpy.readthedocs.io/en/latest/discord.html).

-2. Download the bot for your operating system, either a [release version](https://github.com/KarlOfDuty/MuteBoi/releases) or a [dev build](http://95.217.45.17:8080/blue/organizations/jenkins/MuteBoi/activity).
+2. Download the bot executable for your operating system, either a [release version](https://github.com/KarlOfDuty/MuteBoi/releases) or a [dev build](http://95.217.45.17:8080/blue/organizations/jenkins/MuteBoi/activity).
 The bot should include dotnet but if your bot doesnt work and this seems to be the issue please tell me.

-3. Run the bot once.
+3. Run the bot executable once to generate the config.

 4. Set up the config (`config.yml`) to your specifications, there are instructions inside and also further down on this page.
 If you need more help either contact me in Discord or through an issue here.